The Other Side of Valentine’s Day: Who’s Not Celebrating?

 love

-Recently, I read an article by Richard Sima in The Washington Post (Love language advice for couples isn’t backed by science, new research shows) and I felt inspired to present […]
+Recently, I read an article by Richard Sima in The Washington Post (Love language advice for couples isn’t backed by science, new research shows) and I felt inspired to present an alternative view.
+I have been a licensed counselor since 1996.
+In 2010, I wrote the award-winning, bestselling book, Secrets of Happy Couples, and I […]

 Be Kind to Humankind

 Did you know that Aug.
 25-31 has been designated “Be Kind to Humankind Week”?
-I find that both wonderful and sad at the same time—wonderful because it is great to […]
+I find that both wonderful and sad at the same time—wonderful because it is great to have a week assigned to something so powerful and sad because humans need to be reminded to be kind to one another.
+Kindness is something […]